-December 23, 2012: At that time, we rarely posted photos unaware of how big the commitment to posting would eventually become and all the worldwide readers we’d eventually have.
+December 23, 2012: At that time, we rarely posted photos, unaware of how big the commitment to posting would eventually become and all the worldwide readers we’d finally have.
 Click here for the text from the post on Tom’s birthday in 2012.

 December 23, 2014: Click here for a video taken on Tom’s birthday while in the Pahoa, on the Big Island in Hawaii with our kids and grandkids.

-Last night, we did take photos at Kathy and Don’s party but once again, none of us, as we were preoccupied chatting with everyone, dining on excellent starters, appetizers or PuPu platters as Kathy and Don, who also live in Hawaii, refer to a variety of platters of delicious foodstuffs suitable for nibbling or dining.
+Last night, we did take photos at Kathy and Don’s party.
+Still, once again, none of us, as we were preoccupied chatting with everyone, dining on excellent starters, appetizers, or PuPu platters as Kathy and Don, who also live in Hawaii, refer to a variety of platters of delicious foodstuffs suitable for nibbling or dining.
 We’ll post those photos soon.

-Recently, I read some review from another travel writer’s post and the wife was severely criticized for raving on and on about how wonderful her husband is.
-I cringed thinking, “Oh, good grief, that could be me.”
+Recently, I read some reviews from another travel writer’s post, and the wife was severely criticized for raving on and on about how wonderful her husband is.
+I cringed, thinking, “Oh, good grief, that could be me.”

-We don’t get many “haters” and are extremely grateful we don’t have to deal with the emotional upheaval that can be precipitated by negative comments from readers.
+We don’t get many “haters” and are incredibly grateful we don’t have to deal with the emotional upheaval that can be precipitated by negative comments from readers.

-Thus, I learned a lesson from someone else’s experience and will temper my enthusiasm in describing Tom’s fine qualities.
-Above all, on this day of his, I’ll simply say I am grateful…for him…for our lives together…for the friends we’ve made along the way and for this magical world we live in.
+Thus, I learned a lesson from someone else’s experience and tempered my enthusiasm to describe Tom’s fine qualities.
+Above all, on this day of his, I’ll say I am grateful…for him…for our lives together…for the friends we’ve made along the way and for this magical world we live in.

-We’ll be back tomorrow with photos from last night’s party and tonight including photos of us and our friends.
+We’ll be back tomorrow with photos from last night’s party and tonight, including photos of our friends and us.